Table of Contents

 Antigens arrive in the lymph nodes (filtration stations) in the course of an infection with the circulating lymph.
 There they are presented to the naive lymphocytes, which circulate between bloodstream and lymphoid organs.
 If their surface receptors fit to the particular antigen, they are activated by the influence of various stimuli (see below), whereupon they proliferate and differentiate to so-called effector cells.

-If certain antigens invade through mucosa, they are withhold in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.
+If certain antigens invade through the mucosa, they withhold in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.

-In order that naive T lymphocytes are activated they need to be presented an antigen by specialised antigen-presenting cells.
-This is happening within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils and others): dendritic cells present epitopes of an antigen with the major histocompatibility complex proteins (MHC proteins) on their membrane surface.
+In order that naive T lymphocytes are activated, they need to be presented an antigen by specialized antigen-presenting cells.
+This is happening within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils, and others): dendritic cells present epitopes of an antigen by using special surface proteins called major histocompatibility complex proteins (MHC proteins) to the naïve T cells.

-As soon as the T cell recognizes a matching antigen with the help of their antigen-specific T cell-receptor (TCR), a binding between TCR and and the antigen presenting MHC protein is induced.
-In order to activate the T cell to the so-called effector cell by means of clonal expansion and differentiation it is however necessary to have a costimulation via further receptor-mediated cell-cell interactions between dendritic cell and T cell.
+As soon as the T cell recognizes a matching antigen with the help of their antigen-specific T cell-receptor (TCR), a binding between TCR and the antigen presenting MHC protein is induced.

-- CD4+ T cells (T helper cells) can mature to Th1 cells or Th2 cells.
+- CD4+ T cells (T helper cells) mature to Th1 cells or Th2 cells.
 Th1 cells release cytokines in order to activate macrophages (IFNy, IL2), whose mission it is to modulate local inflammation processes.
 Th2 cells express another cytokine pattern.
-They are nessecary for the activation of B lymphocytes to plasma cells and play an essential role in antibody class switching (isotype swichting) during the later humoral immune reaction (see below).
+They are necessary for the activation of B lymphocytes to plasma cells and play an essential role in antibody class switching (isotype switching) during the later humoral immune reaction (see below).